 Women with large or symptomatic ovarian cysts need expert, gentle care.
-If you’re struggling with unexplained pelvic pain and bloating, Carlos Rodriguez Ortiz MD, PA, and his exceptional team in Miami and Hialeah, Florida, diagnose and remove problematic ovarian cysts (if necessary).
+If you’re struggling with unexplained pelvic pain and bloating, Carlos Rodriguez Ortiz MD, PA, and his exceptional team in Miami and Hialeah, HCA Florida Kendall Regional Hospital, diagnose and remove problematic ovarian cysts (if necessary).
 To book your ovarian cyst consultation, call the office nearest you or schedule an appointment online today.

 Your ovaries are two almond-shaped organs positioned on each side of your uterus.
 They produce the eggs that release during ovulation for possible fertilization and pregnancy.